yjunechoe/jlmerclusterperm/README.md

 package dependencies (this only happens once and should take about 15-30 minutes).

-Calls to `jlmerclusterperm_setup()` after the initial setup incurs an overhead of around 30 seconds and you will experience small delays at first from Julia’s [just-in-time compilation](https://docs.julialang.org/en/v1/).
+Subsequent calls to `jlmerclusterperm_setup()` incurs an overhead of around 30 seconds and you will experience small delays for first-time function calls due to Julia’s [just-in-time compilation](https://docs.julialang.org/en/v1/).
 Afterwards you can enjoy the blazingly-fast functions from the package.